Storage

 2. Click the Storage menu.

-3. Click the [Create storage] button.
+3. Click [Create storage].

-• SSD: for high-performance I/O
+• SSD: For high-performance I/O

-• HDD: for general services
+• HDD: For general services

-• Zone: select the zone to place the storage
+• Zone: Select the zone to place the storage.

-• Select snapshot: to create a storage using a snapshot you have, select the desired snapshot (see Create storage with snapshot)
+• Select snapshot: To create a storage using a snapshot you have, select the desired snapshot (see Create storage with snapshot).

-• Max IOPS: check the maximum IOPS value
+• Max IOPS: Check the maximum IOPS value.

 • The created storage is displayed on the storage list.